dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/dlr-further-modes.md

    Each array item can be any one of the [`EnumColourConversionMode`]({{ site.enumerations }}parameter-mode-enums.html#colourconversionmode) Enumeration items.

 - **Default value**
-   `[EnumColourConversionModeGENERAL, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip]`
+   `[EnumColourConversionModeGeneral, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip, EnumColourConversionModeSkip]`

 - **Remarks**
    The array index represents the priority of the item.
 The smaller index is, the higher priority is.